microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 All method parameters must be exclusively in or out parameters, In/out parameters are not supported.

-While all methods on WinRT interfaces must return an HRESULT, methods may optionally indicate that their final out parameter is intended to be used as the return value when the method is projected into exception based languages.
+While all methods on xlang interfaces must return an HRESULT, methods may optionally indicate that their final out parameter is intended to be used as the return value when the method is projected into exception based languages.
 Such parameters are known as [out,retval] parameters after the MIDL syntax used to